ongjx16/SmartURL/README.md

+#### Note:
-Note: do ignore the failing checks remark on some of the commits as I was just playing around with the deployment script but forgot to disconnect it after I decided not to use it.
+Do ignore the failing checks remark on some of the commits as I was just playing around with the deployment script but forgot to disconnect it after I decided not to use it.